 Volume = focus and intensity

 When I refer to a team being loud, there are a couple of elements to it.
 First is the simple part.
 Players communicate with each other during play.
 That’s calling the ball, hitters calling for sets, liberos making defensive calls, etc. There’s also the between play type of talking mentioned by Matt here.
 That’s being supportive of each other, keeping each other focused and motivated, and all that.
+And, of course, celebrating.

 As Matt posted, though, communication needs to be focused and positive.
 It’s no good if it doesn’t actually serve a purpose or if it’s negative.
 It should be about transferring information and encouraging team cohesion.
 It is not noise for the sake of noise.

 So how loud is your gym?